-The generator can be started from the rocker switch on the dash, from other remote start switches (if equipped), or from the start switch on the generator itself.
+The generator can be started from the rocker switch on the dash, from other remote start switches (if equipped), from the start switch on the generator itself, or from the SilverLeaf touchscreen (if equipped).

-The generator in your coach runs on the same fuel as your main engine.
-The fuel is drawn through a separate supply tube that is positioned in the tank in a manner that will not allow the generator to draw fuel and run if the tank level dips below the 1/4 level.
+The generator in your coach runs on the same diesel fuel as your main engine.
+The diesel fuel is drawn through a separate supply tube that is positioned in the tank in a manner that will not allow the generator to draw fuel and run if the tank level dips below the $\frac{1}{4}$ level.